 This exam focus covers Exam Focus within Simple Molecules for GCSE Chemistry.
-Revise Simple Molecules in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Simple Molecules in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 21 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 9 of 11 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position